 Technical Characteristics

-The technical characteristics of the 35mm f2 is where it sort of falls short which is understandable for the size.
-It has some problems with chroma and distortion, but it is controlled with the in-camera profiles, so you’ll never really see them unless you physically turn it off.
+The 35mm f2 falls short in terms of technical characteristics, which is understandable given its size.
+It has some problems with chroma and distortion, but the in-camera profiles control these, so you’ll never see them unless you physically turn the camera off.

 Mechanical